wso2/docs-is/en/docs/setup/migrating-what-has-changed.md

 The token binding validation is a feature that was introduced with WSO2 IS 5.10.0.
 Intially, if `tokenBindingType` is provided when creating the OpenID Connect service provider, the token binding validation is enabled by default.
 With the WSO2 IS WUM-updated pack, you can disable it by unticking the **Validate token bindings** property.
 However, if this property is not available for the existing service providers, token binding will still be enabled by default.

-From 5.11.0 onwards, this behaviour has been changed.
+From 5.11.0 onwards, this behavior has been changed.
 The property is available for all new service providers.
-For the exisiting service providers that do not have this property, token binding validation is disabled.
-To maintain backward compatibility, the property will be enabled during migration for those exisiting service providers.
+For the existing service providers that do not have this property, token binding validation is disabled.
+To maintain backward compatibility, the property will be enabled during migration for those existing service providers which has the `tokenBindingType` as **cookie**

 Hence, with this change, after 5.11.0, there will be no service providers without the **Validate token bindings** property.